 Brooklyn in New York

-Brooklyn in New York includes Williamsburg, DUMBO and Dyker Heights.
-Together these neighbourhoods make up New York’s most populated neighbourhood.
+Brooklyn in New York includes famous neighbourhoods such as Williamsburg, DUMBO and Dyker Heights.
+This borough is New York’s most populated area.
 Brooklyn is a real “melting pot”, with residents of all kinds of cultures and nationalities.
-You’ll find Russian, Ukrainian, Italian, Puerto Rican, Jewish and Jamaican influences.
+You’ll find for example Russian, Ukrainian, Italian, Puerto Rican, Jewish and Jamaican influences.
 If you have enough time during your trip, I recommend that you include a visit to this borough in your planning.
 Be sure to visit the Brooklyn Bridge and Brooklyn Bridge Park.
 Is there still time left?
 Then the other nice neighbourhoods in Brooklyn are also worth a visit!

 Brooklyn is one of New York’s five boroughs and it’s divided into different neighbourhoods.
 The vast majority of Brooklyn is residential, but there are several neighbourhoods that are worth visiting.
 Here you can see a completely different side of New York and recover from the hectic pace of Manhattan.
-To get to Brooklyn, take a Hop-on Hop-off bus or take the subway.
+To get to Brooklyn, take the subway or the NYC Ferry.
 If you like to explore at your own pace, choose to rent a bike.

 DUMBO stands for Down Under the Manhattan Bridge Overpass, which immediately makes it clear where this part of Brooklyn can be found.
 DUMBO is located on the waterfront north of Brooklyn Bridge Park, “under” the Manhattan Bridge.
 It’s a very nice part of Brooklyn, where you can visit Empire Stores and Jane’s Carousel, among others.
 Washington Street is also here, where you can take the famous photo of the Empire State Building framed by the Manhattan Bridge.